Digital rendering of four glowing white spheres of different sizes against a black background with a textured, patterned surface beneath.

 The second Startup Story 2025

 This was the high-stakes project.
 Working in the web3 space where the idea was clear, execution was everything.
-Perfection, speed, beating everyone else to market.
+Perfection, speed.

-I worked as frontend developer in a four-person team: ex-Silicon Valley senior developers, backend engineers who'd built at scale.
+I worked as frontend developer in a four-person team: senior developers, backend engineers who'd built at scale.
 Non-stop working environment.
-This is what a real hub looks like.

 What I learned: how to communicate when every hour counts, how to make feature decisions quickly without breaking things, how to ship fast without compromising quality.
-I worked directly with the full stack, the backend, the designer.
 My knowledge grew beyond frontend, understanding how backend architecture affects performance, how design choices impact implementation speed, how the whole system moves together.

 Where Tech & Art fused